toscm/imlui/README.md

 ### Important Paths

-In this documentation the directories `IMLUI_CONFIG_DIR` and `IMLUI_DATA_DIR` and the file `IMLUI_CONFIG` are referenced.
+In this documentation the directories `IMLUI_PACKAGE_DIR`, `IMLUI_CONFIG_DIR` and `IMLUI_DATA_DIR` and the file `IMLUI_CONFIG` are referenced.
 Their exact path depends on the used operating system as well as other environment settings.
 The algorithm to determine their exact paths is as follows:

 TODO